daffukk/echelonF/README.md

 # Welcome

-Tool that provides file transfering between Unix-based machines.
+EchelonF is a tool, that provides file transfering between Unix-based machines.
 Please report about all bugs in issues section.

 # Compiling